 These dangerous substances are known as forever chemicals: once they enter your body, they don’t ever leave.
 One of the most common ways that PTFE and similar chemicals can be ingested is that when a coated pan is heated to a high temperature, these chemicals leave the pan’s surface and leach into your food.

 Thankfully, there are non-stick pans that aren’t made with those harmful chemicals.

 We get the frustration and confusion of not truly knowing what’s safe and what isn’t, which is why those of us here at Caraway created a product that provides the solution to all your safety concerns.

-Our wonderful non-stick Fry Pan is 100% non-toxic and free of any harmful chemicals, including lead, cadmium, PTFE, PFOA, and other PFAs.
+Our wonderful non-stick Fry Pan is made from non-toxic ceramic and free of any harmful chemicals, including lead, cadmium, PTFE, PFOA, and other PFAs.
 We achieve this feat by using a one-of-a-kind ceramic coating that allows for easy clean-up and flawless heat distribution.

 This way, you don’t have to worry about anything harmful leaching into your food, and you can focus solely on cooking up a great meal!

 The other type of frying pan is known as an electric fry pan.
 This product essentially just incorporates an electric heating element to the pan itself so it can operate on its own away from the stovetop.

 These pans are popular kitchen appliances due to their unique thermostatic control.
 That is, they are great at regulating heat and maintaining temperatures.
 Of course, they do differ in appearance compared to traditional frying pans.